First-line in health care

 We’ll prepare you for certification!

-In our program, you’ll earn an associate of applied science degree and prepare to take the certification exam to become a Certified Medical Assistant.
+In our program, you’ll earn an associate of applied science degree and prepare to take the American Association of Medical Assistant’s National Certification exam to become a Certified Medical Assistant.

 And our credits transfer if you want to earn a bachelor’s degree in a related field.